bluebox123/primeTrade/README.md

   - Behind a reverse proxy such as Nginx.
   - Environment‑specific config for database and JWT secret.
   - Rate limiting and stricter validation on all endpoints.
-  - Use connection pooling and proper indexes on MongoDB.
+  - Use connection pooling and proper indexes on the MySQL database.
 - **Frontend**
   - Built as static assets with Vite and served from a CDN.
   - Backend URL injected via environment variables at build time.